antoinegues/A5-1-Diffie-Hellman-Encryption-C-Library/README.md

 ./tp_crypto
 ```

-If you to see the details function are available to see the LFSRs
+Display functions are available to see the details of LFSRs